effectualinc/mcm-auditor-role/README.md

 [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=effectual-mcm-auditor-role&templateURL=https://effectualinc.s3.amazonaws.com/mcm-auditor-role/mcm-auditor-role.yml)

 The template requires a single parameter `AccountId`.
 Your Effectual representative will supply you with the AWS Account ID required.
 Do not try to launch the stack unless you have this information.

+## Removal

+Once the audit is complete, your Cloud admin team can go into the account and access the CloudFormation web console in the region where the stack `effectual-mcm-auditor-role` was initially deployed.
+Simply select the CloudFormation stack name `effectual-mcm-auditor-role` and click delete.
+All resources provisioned will be securely removed.

+## Security

+Effectual places security first for all our solutions and services.
+All our of deployments are developed as code which undergoes multiple security tests prior to release.
+The test results for all Effectual's public repositories can be found within the [GitHub Actions tab](https://github.com/effectualinc/mcm-auditor-role/actions).